dustinpfister/blog_posts/_posts/threejs-grid-helper.md

 ## The Grid helper in threejs and what to know first

-This is then a post on the Grid helper one of many helper objects based on the [Object3d class](/2018/04/23/threejs-object3d/) in three.js that can be sued to display what the current states is of some kind of object such as a mesh or camera.
+This is then a post on the Grid helper one of many helper objects in the javaScript librray called threejs.
 The gird helper is typically added directly to a scene object as a way to just know what the current state of affairs are when it comes to the center location of the scene, and where certain objects are relative to each other.

+### Read up more on Object3d class in general

+A grid helper is one of many objects in threejs that is based off of the [Object3d class](/2018/04/23/threejs-object3d/).
+Other examples of objects that are based off of object3d include Mesh objects, cameras, and even whole scene objects.
+What this means is that there are a collection of properties and methods for a grid helper that can also be used with any object in general that is based off of this object3d class.
+So then this is a class that is worth reading up more on if you are new to threejs, and also if you have a fair amount of experience also actually as I am still learning more about this class and many others also even though I have been at this sort of thing for a long time now.

 ### The source code examples in this post are on Github